vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/045/06_AkenipAso_ahabhirdavidhvataH.md

 Although the intens. dávidhu- (also dódhu-) generally takes an object, it is often an internal one (that is, a body part of the subj., e.g., lips, horns), and in this passage I think it is simply intransitive (though Schaeffer, Intens.
 138, supplies lips).

-Geldner (/WG) supply ‘darkness’ as obj. on the basis of IV.13.4 dávidhvataḥ … támaḥ, but if, as seems likely, horses are the subject, I have trouble envisioning them shaking anything with their hooves.
+Geldner (/Witzel Gotō) supply ‘darkness’ as obj. on the basis of IV.13.4 dávidhvataḥ … támaḥ, but if, as seems likely, horses are the subject, I have trouble envisioning them shaking anything with their hooves.